Appleton Wiske: History

-Appleton Wiske - today just a tiny parish within the Hambleton District of North Yorkshire - is actually one of the 41 ancient parishes of the Wapentake of Langbaurgh in the Cleveland division of the North Riding of Yorkshire.
+Appleton Wiske was one of the 41 ancient parishes of the Wapentake of Langbaurgh in the Cleveland division of the North Riding of Yorkshire.
 It was also a part of the sessional division of Yarm.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The parish was gifted by William the Conqueror to Robert de Brus of Skelton, an ancestor of Robert the Bruce, the famous Scottish king.
 De Brus's son gave it to St. Mary's Abbey, York, along with Hornby and other lands.
 It remained in the possession of the St. Mary's until the dissolution of monasteries, when it was granted by Henry VIII to Charles Brandon, who later became the Duke of Suffolk.
 The parish then passed through several hands and was finally split up in the early 19th century after the death of Robert Henry Allan, whose family had owned the parish since the early 18th century.

 The village is thought to date back to Saxon times and is referred to in the Domesday Book as Apletona.
-The village church is not quite as old - the first reference to it is in 1299, when Edward I visited and heard Mass.
+St Mary's Church, Appleton Wiske is not quite as old - the first reference to it is in 1299, when Edward I visited and heard Mass.
 Parish records indicate that it was being called The Chapel of St Mary Magdalen in Appleton by 1586.
 It is a small Norman structure, consisting of nave, chancel and porch.
 The church is now a grade II listed structure, as is the Wesleyan Methodist chapel built in 1821.

 In the First World War, 38 acre of land to the north east of the village was used by two squadrons of the Royal Air Force in the Home Defence role.
 The squadrons were based at RAF Ripon and used Appleton Wiske as a Relief Landing Ground (RLG).
 Whilst the airfield was scoped out for a possible role in the Second World War, it was never used.

 In 2009 it was suggested that a planning application for nine wind turbines was due to be raised with Hambleton District Council.
-With each turbine planned to be 125 m high and the nearest some 800 yd from the village, some locals started an opposition group (North Hambleton Windfarm Action Group) to oppose the development.
+With each turbine planned to be 125 m high and the nearest some 800 yd from the village, a group of villagers formed the still existent North Hambleton Windfarm Action Group (NHWAG) to oppose the development.

 Geography

 The village is 7.5 mi north east of Northallerton and 7 km south west of Yarm.
-The River Wiske passes to the immediate south of the village, just by the primary school.
+The River Wiske passes to the immediate south of the village on its long journey to the North Sea at Spurn Head.